 - Mutant X, in which "Mutant X" is an underground cell of mutants protecting mutants.

-- Er, that was actually DX taking the label - meaning the Degenerates of Generation X - and using it on themselves as a badge of pride.
+- D-Generation X. Shawn Michaels and Triple H took the label Degenerates of Generation X and used it on themselves as a badge of pride.
 Sort of like N-Word Privileges, perhaps.
+X Pac from the same group.

 - Mr. X, the Boogaloo doll by Blabla Kids seen as a supporting character in Kia Sorento commercials, "was designed to be a mysterious creature from a mysterious place who served as a secret friend to his young companions" according to a Blabla founder.